FATHIHIND/BriefProject-FrontEnd-/README.md

 # BriefProject-FrontEnd-

-This is a short project that i practice some Html/Css/JS/Bootstrap/Jquery
+This is a short project that i created from scratch to practice some Html/Css/JS/Bootstrap/Jquery

 This is the link of this project: